Course code Ekon2128

 12. State aid opportunities for export facilitation.
 (1 lecture, 2 practical works)

-Passed test on the course theoretical issues; positive evaluation for participation in group work; positive evaluation for presentation of intermediate results; positive evaluation for presentation of the final results.
+Passed test on the course theoretical issues; positive evaluation for participation in group work; positive evaluation for presentation of intermediate results; positive assessment of the presentation of the final study in the exam.

-Four activities are evaluated in the course: written test (20%); participation in the practical group works (10%), presenting of inter-results (20%); individual work with information analysis and its presentation to the audience (50%).
+Four activities are evaluated in the course: written test (20%); participation in the practical group works (10%), presenting of inter-results (20%); individual work with information analysis and its presentation on the day of the exam (50%).

 1. Hill C.W.L., Udayasankar K., Wee.C.H.
 Global Business Today.
 McGraw Hill-Education, 2014, 544p.